amanpokhriyal-py/Apple-Retail-Sales-SQL-Project-Analyzing-Millions-of-Sales-Rows/README.md

 16. Determine the percentage chance of receiving warranty claims after each purchase for each country.
 17. Analyze the year-by-year growth ratio for each store.
 18. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.

+## Conclusion
+This project highlights my ability to handle complex SQL queries and provides solutions to real-world business problems in the context of a Sales analysis of a store like Apple store.
+The approach taken here demonstrates a structured problem-solving methodology, data manipulation skills, and the ability to derive actionable insights from data.